thejsway/thejsway/manuscript/chapter20.md

 ## HTTP, the web protocol

 HTTP, which stands for **HyperText Transfer Protocol**, is the technical foundation of the World Wide Web.
-It is a **protocal**, a language that allows two machines to communicate with each other.
+It is a **protocol**, a language that allows two machines to communicate with each other.

 > HTTPS is the secured version of HTTP.